 Q: What area of the beach are we allowed to use for our wedding?

 A: All public areas of the beach are available to be used for performing a wedding.
 If you are staying at a beach side condo or hotel, you are allowed to use those private areas of the beach.
-Visit the At Gulf Shores, Alabama page to learn more.
-In 2012, the city of Gulf Shores started requiring wedding permits for some areas and during certain times of the year.
+Visit the Gulf Shores, Alabama page to learn more.
+In 2012, the state started requiring wedding permits for some areas of the state parks.

 Q: What if we want to have our own vows ?